AdamTest24/BP1_Assignment_Template/Assignments/ReadMe.md

 Details of how to submit an assignment are linked both in the [L2D Handbook](https://learntodiscover.github.io/L2D-Handbook/section7.html), and in [our tutorial video.](https://youtu.be/dzfapRXFT8s?si=WyGIAMnJRMTNfY0F&t=105)

-## Induction, Lecture and Drop-In Session:
+## :satellite: Induction, Lecture and Drop-In Session:

 As this is the first lesson you are taking with L2D, please make sure you attend our online [L2D Induction on **July 17th at 14:00 BST**, on Zoom.](https://ucl.zoom.us/j/94616450639)